n7tae/mspot/README.md

 In the `Building` section, a few `.txt` files were copied.
 These files are for connection information. `M17_Hosts.txt` contains a list of all M17 and URF reflectors registered at [dvref.com](https://dvref.com/) and contains a time-stamp so you know exactly when it was created.
 You can build an up-to-the-minute accurate host text file with the *make-m17-host-file* program that is part of the [*ham-dht-tools*](https://github.com/n7tae/ham-dht-tools) repository.
 The second, `MyHosts.txt` is a place for you to add other reflectors that aren't registered at dvref.com.

+### Dialout

+The user that executes *mspot* needs to be in the `dialout` group!
+Do a `getent group dialout`.
+If the user is not listed, do a `sudo adduser <username> dialout`, where `<username>` is the login name of the user.
+After this, you can verify with another `getent` command.

 ## Starting *mspot*

 To start *mspot*, go to its repo folder and type `./mspot mspot.ini`.
 Then `[Log] DisplayLevel` messages will be printed in the terminal window and if `[Log] FileLevel` is greater than zero, log messages will also be written to the folder and file specified in the ini file.

 Alternatively, you can have *mspot* automatically launched on system boot up.
 To get started, copy the service script: `cp config/mspot.service .` and then edit the copy by changing the values within the `<>` brackets.
 Then do a `sudo make install`.
 You can do `sudo make uninstall` to stop this.
 Please note that installing and uninstalling require root privileges, but *mspot* can run with user privileges as long as the user is a member of the `dialout` group.
 In this case, you will want to enable `[Repeater] IsDaemon` and then be sure to specify the correct login id for `[Repeater] User`.
 If it's not starting correctly, look for the cause in the ini-specified log file and/or the systemd log: `sudo journalctl -u mspot`.
 If *mspot* launched successfully manually but won't install, more than likely you have a problem with your `mspot.service` file.

-### Dialout

-The user that executes *mspot* needs to be in the `dialout` group!
-Do a `getent group dialout`.
-If the user is not listed, do a `sudo adduser <username> dialout`, where `<username>` is the login name of the user.
-After this, you can verify with another `getent` command.
+## Connecting to a reflector

+You can confgure *mspot* to either automatically link to a reflector module when it starts, or you can manually link after it starts.

+If you mostly connect to the same module on the same reflector, you can configure *mspot* to automatically connect to that reflector module when it starts up.
+In the `[Gateway]` section of your `mspot.ini` file, `StartupLine` is where you specify the reflector module to automatically line.
+Please note that there is ***one*** space between the M17 reflector designator and the module and ***two*** spaces between the URF designator and the module.
+The `MaintainLink` true/false parameter will control what your Gateway does of a link is lost.
+If you want more flexibility when *mspot` starts, don't configure a start-up.

+To link to a reflector manually, set `M17-xxx y` or `URFxxx  y` into the DST of your M17 radio and quick-key to connect to, or transmit into a reflector.
+Here `xxx` if the reflector's designator, 3 uppercase letters, `A`-`Z` and or decimal digits `0`-'`9` and `y` is the module, an uppercase letter.
+If your system is not currently linked a quick key-up with this in your RADIO SRC callsign will, if found in either the files specified in the `HostPath` or the `MyHostPath` parameters in the `Gateway` section of your ini file.

+If you are not currently connected to another reflector, *mspot* will attempt to link to your chosen reflector module when you release the PTT on your M17 radio.
+If it successfully links, you'll hear a confirmation message, otherwise, you'll here a failure message. *Mspot* must be unlinked before it can be linked.
+If you are already connected to a reflector module, and you change the destination to another module or another reflector, your transmission won't go anywhere.
+After you release the PTT key, you will hear an "Already connected to ..." message.

+Finally a quick word about reflector.
+For legacy reflectors, *i.e.*, all URF reflectors and M17 reflectors with version less than 1.0.0, you have to use the destination as specified in this section to successfully transmit into the reflector.
+However, on later version of M17 reflectors, version greater than or equal to 1.0.0, you can use your radio's default BROADCAST destination address, or any other address and it will be forwarded to all clients on that module as it was set.

 ## Using *mspot*

 Make sure you have an M17 radio on and set to the proper frequency.
 You'll hear a startup message whenever it launches.

+Controlling the gateway is done with your M17 radio by setting different *commands* in the destination of your radio and sending a short transmission to *mspot*.

 The following #destinations work:
-- `ECHO` or `E` will parrot back anything that's transmitted to the repeater.
-Maximum recording time is two minutes.
-- `STATUS` or `I` will play a connection state message.
 - You can connect to any known reflector module by putting that reflector's callsign and module letter in your radio and keying up.
 Be sure the reflector module letter is in the ninth position!
 For example `M17-QQQ A` or `URFQQQ  C`.
 Once you hear a message that it's connected successfully, the next time you key up, you'll be transmitting into the reflector module.
-Any time you you want to transmit into the reflector you need to have your destination set to the reflector and module to which you are connected.
+For more details, see the previous section.
+- `ECHO` or `E` will parrot back anything that's transmitted to the repeater.
+Maximum recording time is two minutes.
+Also, don't forget that non-legacy versions of the M17 reflector will echo back up to 20 seconds of your transmission if you change your destination to `PARROT` or `#PARROT`.
+You have to be already linked to the reflector.
+- `STATUS` or `I` will play a connection state message.
 - `UNLINK` or `U` will disconnect you from a connected reflector module.
 Please note that *mspot* has to be in a disconnected state before you can connect to a reflector module.
 If you try to change modules or change reflectors, your transmission will be ignored and a connection message will be played when you end your transmission.

 There are two other commands that you might find useful: